My AI Journey: A Timeline of Tinkering, Models, and Machines

 Around the release of GPT-4, the open-source community produced something that grabbed my attention far more than chatbots.

-I forked AutoGPT and started tinkering with it directly — modifying prompts, adding guardrails, trying to make it actually useful rather than just impressive.
+I forked AutoGPT and started tinkering with it directly.
+I modified prompts, added guardrails, and tried to make it actually useful rather than just impressive.

 Key models: GPT-4 (March 2023).
 Expensive.
 Dominant.
 Nothing else came close.